Humber Arboretum and Centre for Urban Ecology Policy

 The Arboretum acknowledges that the Humber Arboretum, services and Humber Arboretum Facilities are a resource for the general public as well as Humber College and University of Guelph-Humber community members.
 This policy specifies the terms and conditions by which the Humber Arboretum Lands, services and Facilities may be used.

-This Policy applies to the general public and to all members of The Humber College Institute of Technology and Advanced Learning and the University of Guelph-Humber (hereinafter referred to as “Humber” or the “College”) communities including: all employees, governors, students, contractors, suppliers of services, individuals who are directly connected to any Humber College and/or University of Guelph-Humber initiatives, volunteers, and visitors.
+This Policy applies to the general public and to all members of the College communities including: all employees, governors, students, contractors, suppliers of services, individuals who are directly connected to any Humber College and/or University of Guelph-Humber initiatives, volunteers, and visitors.